welvet/SillyTavern-MessageSummarize/README.md

 - ~~Allow customizing the memory injection separators~~
 - ~~Allow locking profile to specific chat, not just character.~~
 - ~~import/export profiles~~
-- Option to remove redundant memory injections while messages are in context.
+- Option to remove redundant memory injections while the associated messages are in context.
 - Make the memory injections global macros